 We live in Texas.
 That means we get, one, maybe up to three freezing days per winter.
 When we get snow and ice, we usually just end up playing in it because it is such a novelty.
-But although we can’t do snow science and rarely get to do ice science, we can still learn about winter and frost in our own frost-making science experiment!
+But although we can’t do snow science and rarely get to do ice science, we can still learn about winter and frost in our own frost-making science experiment for kids!
 You don’t need freezing weather outside to learn how to make frost.

 How to Make Frost: Kitchen Science Experiment

 You just need a few ingredients for this magic science trick!

 Disclaimer: This post includes affiliate links for your convenience at no cost to you.

 - Salt (salt science is our favorite because it is so cheap!)

 First, I challenged the kids to see if they could come up with how to make frost on their own using ice and our cans.
 We put just ice in one can, and ice and salt in the other.
 The kids thought that the can with salt would actually be less likely to produce frost, but as it turned out, that wasn’t the case.

 One can was sprinkled liberally with salt.
 We found the more salt we used, the faster the frost formed.

 We gave our cans a shake to see if the frost would form faster.
 It did!